 Any derogatory item on your credit report, including a collections account, may harm your credit score.

 Collection agencies often buy and sell debt from one another, which can lead to multiple collections on your credit reports for the same account.

 To get an account removed, you must file a separate dispute with each credit bureau; Equifax, Experian, and TransUnion, or it can negatively impact your credit score.

 Alltran Financial Complaints

 Most debt collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
-If you find yourself facing any of these situations with a debt collection agency, you should also consider filing a complaint.
+If a debt collector is harassing you, you may want to consider filing a complaint.

 Your Rights When Dealing with Alltran Financial

-- It is a violation of federal law for Alltran Financial to report inaccurate or incomplete information on your credit report.
+- It is a violation of federal law for Alltran Financial to report inaccurate or incomplete information about you.